LONG-XI/pytorch-tutorial/README.md

 In this tutorial, i'll start from the begining of pytorch.

-I used Nvidia GPU 'Geforce 1080' and installed cudatoolkit and cudnn.
+I used Nvidia GPU 'Geforce 1080' and installed cudatoolkit and cudnn in '11-GPU-acceleration.py'.